gholadr/parse-cloud-code/README.md

 parse-cloud-code
 ================

-adding some data scrubbing code
+data scrubbing code for dealing with 'undefined' channel field in installation object.
+The below runs the code against squar-staging only, so safe for testing

 run this curl command to run the function
 ```curl